gamercade-io/gamercade_console/README.md

 Currently, the community is mostly active on [Discord](https://discord.gg/Qafv2Fpt5j).

+## FAQ

+We recommend reading the [FAQ](https://gamercade.io/faq) on the home page.

 # For Developers

 Follow these steps to get your first game project up and running.
 See the included resources for more information.
+Also consider making yourself comfortable with the [Api Reference](https://gamercade.io/docs/api-reference).

 ## Building, Bundling, and Running A Game